Algorithmic Blindness in Large Language Models: A Calibration Study of Performance Prediction: Methodology

 \subsection{Baselines}

 We evaluate two baselines on the same 1,664 comparisons.
 The \emph{random baseline} draws predicted ranges uniformly at random within the valid domain for each metric (e.g., $[0,1]$ for precision, recall and F1; $[0, \text{max\_SHD}]$ for SHD).
 The \emph{heuristic baseline} constructs ranges using conservative dataset-level statistics from prior literature, with widths scaled to observed algorithm variance.
-These baselines follow the evaluation practice of establishing uninformed predictors as a reference floor \citep{demvsar2006statistical}, ensuring that LLM performance is assessed relative to what can be achieved without any reasoning.
+These baselines follow the evaluation practice of establishing uninformed predictors as a reference floor \citep{demvsar2006statistical}.